Introduction to Laravel Controllers

 Features of Laravel Controllers

 - MVC Support: Laravel is backed by MVC Architecture.
-It makes the development fast as one user can work on logic while the other one works on view.
-Multiple views are supported for a model without duplication as business logic is separated from presentation logic.
+It makes the development fast as one user can work on logic while the other works on view.
+Multiple views are supported for a model without duplication, as business logic is separated from presentation logic.

-- Security: Security is the foremost factor to be considered in the development of an application.
-Laravel provides security by its inbuilt application security.
+- Security: Security is the foremost factor to consider in developing an application.
+Laravel provides security through its inbuilt application security.

-- Artisan: Artisan helps in performing repetitive tasks without having them to perform manually by developers.
-These can be used to create the database structure, code, a migration so as to make it manageable.
+- Artisan: Artisan helps perform repetitive tasks without having developers perform them manually.
+These can make the database structure, code, and migration manageable.

 - Templates: With Laravel’s innovative and powerful template engine, developers can create dynamic web applications.